Retiring in Europe: Long-Stay Visa Options (2026)

 Health Insurance for Retirees in Europe

-🛡️ Health Insurance Required for Your Visa Application
+🛡️ Long-Term Health Coverage for Your Retirement Move

 Tax residency.
 Most countries consider you a tax resident if you spend 183+ days per year there.
 As a tax resident, you may owe local taxes on your worldwide income — including pensions and investment income from your home country.